America’s booze-consuming culture is almost impossible to avoid.

 “In truth, you don’t need to be addicted to alcohol in order to re-examine your relationship with alcohol.
 But ‘getting sober’ and ‘drinking less’ are two different things that require two different approaches,” writes Cory Steig, a Refinery29 contributor.

 The fact is that not everyone can easily shed a dependency on alcohol just because they want to.
 People suffering from alcoholism are often unable to stop drinking despite the desire to quit.
 Addiction is a chronic, relapsing disease of the brain.
-Much like other chronic diseases such as asthma, some cancers, and diabetes, it requires treatment.
+It requires treatment, much like other chronic diseases such as asthma, some cancers, and diabetes.

 That said, two things can exist at the same time.
 Drinking little to no alcohol is by far a healthier approach to living than excessive social drinking.

-For those who don’t necessarily have a problem with their drinking habits, cutting back or abstaining for even a short time period can have positive benefits on health, productivity, and relationships.
+For those who don’t necessarily have a problem with their drinking habits, cutting back or abstaining for even a short period can positively benefit health, productivity, and relationships.
 It might certainly help the bank account grow just a bit too.

 Sober Curious Book